faisaljayousi/huang_thresholding/README.md

 # Setup

-To use, please run the compilation step (setup.py) using the following command:
+To use, run the following command in a terminal:
 ```bash
 python setup.py build_ext --inplace
 ```

-Please refer to test.py for a use case.
+Please refer to [test.py](https://github.com/faisaljayousi/huang_thresholding/blob/main/setup.py) for a use case.

 # Bugs?

-If you encounter a bug in the code, kindly let me know @fjayousi90[at]gmail.com
+If you encounter a bug in the code, kindly let me know @fjayousi90[at]gmail[dot]com